First Images Show Squalid Basement ‘Torture Chamber’ Where Jayme Closs Was Held For Nearly Three Months

 — The Daily Beast (@thedailybeast) January 14, 2019

-Neighbors who helped to rescue Jayme Closs after she managed to break free said that she appeared to be thin, dirty, and looked very tired.
+Neighbors who helped to rescue Jayme Closs after she managed to break free said that she appeared to be thin, dirty, and she looked very tired.
 One said it was clear that the girl had not bathed in weeks.

 One of those who rescued her, Peter Kasinskas, said he armed himself with a gun and stood guard at the family’s front door until police arrived, knowing that Jayme’s captor could be looking for her.
 Police did say that Jake Thomas Patterson was driving around looking for Jayme after her escape.
 He was apprehended by police shortly after her escape, and police have hailed Jayme as a hero for her brave actions in escaping and helping direct them to her kidnapper.